Updated: 24th February 2019

 Then without missing a beat: “So is that near where you’re from?”
 I half expected her to offer me up some charity then and there.
 Although by that point in my travels I was getting pretty broke so I’d have probably let her sponsor the Efia travel fund #pleasegivegenerously.

-I wrote it off as a one-off, but then it started happening ALL the time.
+I wrote it off as a one-off, but then it started happening all the time.

-I was on the tram heading home one day sitting parallel from two older men.
+Once on the tram heading home one day sitting parallel from two older men.
 One held a bag that said: “Australia accepts all cultures”.

 He pointed at the bag and then my face.